sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_09.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Earlier on in this chapter I was quite emphatic about the fact that you
-*cannot* interpret the *p*-value as the probability that the null hypothesit is
+*cannot* interpret the *p*-value as the probability that the null hypothesis is
 true.
 NHST is fundamentally a frequentist tool (see chapter
 :doc:`../Ch07/Ch07_Probability`) and as such it does not allow you to assign
 probabilities to hypotheses.
-The null hypothesit is either true or it is not.
+The null hypothesis is either true or it is not.
 The Bayesian approach to statistics interprets probability as a degree of
 belief, so it is totally okay to say that there is a 10\% chance that the null
-hypothesit is true.
+hypothesis is true.
 That is just a reflection of the degree of confidence that
 you have in this hypothesis.
 You are not allowed to do this within the
 frequentist approach.
 Remember, if you are a frequentist, a probability can only
 be defined in terms of what happens after a large number of independent
 replications (i.e., a long run frequency).
 If this is your interpretation of
-probability, talking about the “probability” that the null hypothesit is true
+probability, talking about the “probability” that the null hypothesis is true
-is complete gibberish: a null hypothesit is either true or it is false.
+is complete gibberish: a null hypothesis is either true or it is false.
 There is
 no way you can talk about a long run frequency for this statement.
 To talk
 about “the probability of the null hypothesis” is as meaningless as “the
 colour of freedom”.
 It does not have one!